saharshpand3y/Zee5/README.md

-# Calm Guest Pass Generator 30-Days
+# Zee5 Gift Code Generator & Checker

+A Simple Python Program to Generate & Checker for Zee5 Subscription Coupon Codes, You may Change the Coupon Template in Future.
-A Simple Ruby Program to Generate Calm Guest Pass for 30-days Subscription, The Given Program is Used Only for Educational & Testing Purposes, Developer(s) will not be responsible for any misuse of the program.
+The Given Program is Used Only for Educational & Testing Purposes, Developer(s) will not be responsible for any misuse of the program.
 Generate 200-1000 codes for better results.